ijiolao/Cybersecurity-portfolio/incident-response-memo.md

 This is a **critical incident** involving likely **PII compromise** by a key third-party vendor.
 Coordination across **Security, Legal, Compliance, IT, and Vendor Management** is essential for an effective response.

-> 🔄 Updates will follow as new information becomes available from DataProcess Inc. and internal investigations.
+> 🔄 Updates will follow as new information becomes available from KaidoData Inc. and internal investigations.

 ---